Henryk Mikolaj Górecki

 As a result of Poland's increasing political emancipation in the late 1980s, Górecki's music travelled more widely and attracted new performers and audiences in the West.
 This renewed interest led to the composition of three major string quartets, Already it is Dusk (1988), Quasi una fantasia (1991) and ...songs are sung (1995), commissioned for the Kronos Quartet.
 His music is today performed throughout the world including Górecki features at numerous international festivals, many choreographies to his music, and a series of highly successful recordings on the Nonesuch label.

 Górecki's most noted compositions of the 1990s included Concerto-Cantata (1992) for flute and orchestra and Kleines Requiem für eine Polka (1993) recorded by both the Schoenberg Ensemble on Philips and the London Sinfonietta on Nonesuch.
-Most recently Górecki has completed two new choral works, Salve, Sidus Polonorum (1997-2000) for chorus, percussion and keyboards, and Lobgesang (2000) for chorus and glockenspiel.
+Górecki completed two choral works in the run up to the millennium, Salve, Sidus Polonorum (1997-2000) for chorus, percussion and keyboards, and Lobgesang (2000) for chorus and glockenspiel.
+At his death in 2010, works awaiting performance included Symphony No.4: Tansman Episodes (2006) premiered by the London Philharmonic Orchestra in 2014 and released on Nonesuch, the hour-long oratorio Sanctus Adalbertus (1997-8), a setting for choir and small orchestra of the Kyrie (2004-5) and Two Tristan Postludes and Chorale (2004) for orchestra.

 This biography can be reproduced free of charge in concert programmes with the following credit: Reprinted by kind permission of Boosey & Hawkes